 Subjects were studied with fMRI under identical stimulus conditions (visual motion subtended by radially moving dots) under different attentional tasks (detection of velocity changes).
-The data were acquired from normal subjects at 2-Tesla using a Magnetom VISION (Siemens, Erlangen) whole-body MRI system, equipped with a head volume coil.
-Contiguous multi-slice T2-weighted fMRI images were obtained with a gradient echo-planar sequence (TE = 40ms, TR = 3.22s, matrix size = 64x64x32, voxel size 3x3x3mm).
+The data were acquired from normal subjects at 2 T using a Magnetom VISION (Siemens, Erlangen) whole-body MRI system, equipped with a head volume coil.
+Contiguous multi-slice T2\-weighted fMRI images were obtained with a gradient echo-planar sequence (TE=40 ms, TR=3.22 s, matrix size= $64 \times 64 \times 32$ , voxel size $3 \times 3 \times 3$ mm).
 The subjects had four consecutive hundred-scan sessions comprising a series of ten-scan blocks under five different conditions D F A F N F A F N S. The first condition (D) was a dummy condition to allow for magnetic saturation effects.
 F (Fixation) corresponds to a low-level baseline where the subjects viewed a fixation point at the centre of a screen.
-In condition A (Attention) subjects viewed 250 dots moving radially from the centre at 4.7 degrees per second and were asked to detect changes in radial velocity.
+In condition A (Attention), subjects viewed 250 dots moving radially from the centre at 4.7° per second and were asked to detect changes in radial velocity.
 In condition N (No attention) the subjects were asked simply to view the moving dots.
-In condition S (Stationary) subjects viewed stationary dots.
+In condition S (Stationary), subjects viewed stationary dots.
 The order of A and N was swapped for the last two sessions.
 In all conditions subjects fixated the centre of the screen.
 In a pre-scanning session the subjects were given five trials with five speed changes (reducing to 1%).
 During scanning there were no speed changes.
 No overt response was required in any condition.
-Data from the first subject are used here.

-Figure 8 shows the results of a conventional analysis using a linear convolution model formed by convolving box-car stimulus functions with a canonical hemodynamic response function and its temporal derivative.
+Data from the first subject are used functions with a canonical hemodynamic response function and its temporal derivative.
 The stimulus functions encoded the presence of photic stimulation (first two columns of the design matrix on the upper right), visual motion (second two columns) and attention (last two columns).
 The design matrix shows only the first constant term of a series of drift terms (a discrete cosine set) modelling slow fluctuations in signal as confounds.
 The SPM shown in the upper panel uses the F-Statistic to test for motion; the corresponding contrast weights are shown above the design matrix.
-The red circle depicts a 16mm radius spherical volume of interest, encompassing 583 voxels in early striate and extrastriate cortex (deliberately chosen to include V5/MT complex).
+The red circle depicts a 16-mm radius spherical volume of interest, encompassing 583 voxels in early striate and extrastriate cortex (deliberately chosen to include V5/MT complex).
 The table (lower panel) shows classical p-values testing for the contrast after adjustment using random field theory for the spherical search volume.
 These voxels survived an uncorrected threshold of p < 0.001.
-We will attempt to decode motion from all the gray matter voxels in this spherical region, using MVB.
-This may seem a trivial problem; however, this design was optimised to detect the effects of attention of motion-related responses, not motion per se.
-Decoding motion is actually quite a challenge because there were only four epochs of stationary stimuli (note that the effects of photic stimulation are treated as confounds in the decoding model)
+We will attempt to decode motion from all the grey matter voxels in this spherical region, using MVB.
+This may seem a trivial problem; however, this design was optimised to detect the effects of attention on motion-related responses, not motion per se.
+Decoding motion is actually quite a challenge because there were table shows 16 local maxima more than 4.0mm apart